 - Once cooled down, grind it in a blender.
 While grinding, add water if needed.

-- Fry soya chunks- Heat 2-3 tbsp oil in the pan.
+- Fry soya chunks- Heat 2-3 tablespoon oil in the pan.
 Add marinated soya chunks.
 Stir fry for around 5 minutes on medium flame until it turns light brown.
 Keep it aside.
 Frying it makes it unique in the final curry.

 - Add 2 cups water.
 Adjust salt and mix well.
 Cover and cook in medium flame for around 20 - 25 minutes or until soy is cooked well and absorbed the masala.
 In between, check whether it has got sufficient water and give it a stir.